Part 2

 “Well, how else am I supposed to stay at the top of my class?”
 Airel said, throwing up her hands in exasperation.

-“Exactly, you don’t need that extra workload, but they’ll probably go a little easier on Jarid considering he hasn’t been brought up as a noble.
-If he makes a few mistakes, they’ll probably excuse his error as inexperience.”
-Ben said reasonably.
+“Exactly, you don’t need that extra workload, but the superior officers will probably go a little easier on Jarid, considering he hasn’t been brought up as a noble.
+If he makes a few mistakes, they might excuse his error as inexperience,” Ben said reasonably.

 Ben may have been trying to say it as kindly as possible, but it still hurt Jarid a bit that they assumed he would do worse than them.
-But then a much more worrying thought entered his head.
+But at the same time, a much more worrying thought entered his head.

 “Didn’t Gunther just say nobody would do me any favors because I’m a peasant?”